ndrammer/pydumpvastor/README.md

 # pydumpvastor

 Dumps memory of the process with the selected PID.
+At this moments it is just a PoC of implementing Win APIs using python ctype libraries.

 Output file is hardcoded to ex.zip